AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

     "format": "A",
     "data": [
       {
-        "date": "2004-02-20",
+        "date": "2006-06-08",
-        "description": "Cisco announced the acquisition of Andiamo Systems, Inc."
+        "description": "Cisco announced the acquisition of Audium Corporation."
       },
       {
         "date": "2008-04-27",